oucssrocks/write-ups/broker/broker.md

 One solution or reason this can happen for me anyway is I don’t have the domain in my `etc/hosts`file.

-Gobuster/ffuf both can like an IP to resolve too.
+Gobuster/ffuf both can like an domain name to resolve too.
 I have stumbled on a possible domain in my nmap scan - `ActiveMQRealm` it’s just not got `htb` on the end.

 I like to find the FQDN during my enumeration stage on the site and I haven’t so I will move on with what I have got so far.